• Skip to main content

 Overall, Nothing But Blackened Teeth is a decent horror read.
 Lots of eerie scenes and a setting that contributes to the overall inflection of the story.
 I was not a huge fan of the characters and their relationship issues, though.
 If that sounds like something you might enjoy, then I would recommend reading this if you are looking for a good ghost story.

-Filed Under: Ghosts, Horror, Reviews Tagged With: Cassandra Khaw, Tor Nightfire
+Filed Under: Fear For All, Ghosts, Reviews Tagged With: Cassandra Khaw, Tor Nightfire

 About Traveling Cloak (Jason)